 He has received numerous awards for his research and was the sole recipient of the NCCTG junior faculty grant from the Mayo Clinic.

-Dr. Beale was inspired become an oncologist after losing both his father and grandfather to cancer during his medical training.
-An avid researcher, he enjoys participating in Kaiser Permanente's large oncology clinical trials program, and strives to communicate in a way that is both informative and empathetic—treating every patient as he would a loved one.
+Keola K. Beale, MD, is a board-certified hematology and oncology specialist in Honolulu, Hawaii.
+Dr. Beale was inspired to become an oncologist after losing both his father and grandfather to cancer during his medical training.
+An avid researcher, he participates in Kaiser Permanente's large oncology clinical trials program.
+He strives to communicate with his patients in an informative and empathetic manner, treating every patient as he would a loved one.

-Dr. Chen is a radiation oncologist affiliated with the Kapiolani Medical Center for Women & Children, Pali Momi Medical Center, and Straub Medical Center.
-She has extensive training in a variety of radiotherapy types, including Low Does Rate and High Dose Rate Brachytherapy, Nongynecologic Brachytherapy, Orthovoltage Therapy, Electron Therapy, Conventional Stimulation, and 4D CT Simulation.
+Susie Chen, MD, is a radiation oncologist affiliated with the Kapiolani Medical Center for Women & Children, Pali Momi Medical Center, and Straub Medical Center.
+She has extensive training in a variety of radiotherapy types, including low dose rate and high dose rate brachytherapy, nongynecologic brachytherapy, orthovoltage therapy, electron therapy, conventional stimulation, and 4D CT simulation.

-Dr. Tamura is a credentialed provider with MD Anderson Cancer Network, providing clinical care at The Queen's Medical Center in Hawaii.
-His areas of expertise include hematologic, gastrointestinal and genitourinary malignancies.
+David Tamura, MD, is a credentialed provider with MD Anderson Cancer Network, providing clinical care at The Queen's Medical Center in Hawaii.
+His areas of expertise include hematologic, gastrointestinal, and genitourinary malignancies.
 In addition to his clinical practice, he educates students and house staff from the University of Hawaii John A. Burns School of Medicine, and is actively involved in clinical research at the University of Hawaii Cancer Center.